Search This Blog

 11 January – Camp 21 – Udupi – 72 km

-The eclipse of the moon never materialised, or I’d my date or time wrong.
+The eclipse of the moon never materialized, or I had the wrong date or time.
 I waited and waited, but nothing happened.
-At least I was in bed by 1 a.m. and slept like a log until woken by chanting from a nearby temple.
-Not a bad way to start a day.
-I speak under correction but think the chanting had something to do with the annual pilgrimage to Sabarimala Sree Dharma Sastha Temple, dedicated to the Hindu celibate deity, Ayyappan.
-It’s said one of the largest yearly pilgrimages globally, with an estimated 40 or 50 million devotees visiting every year.
-For days, I’d witnessed thousands of vehicles richly decorated with flowers and flags heading in the direction of the temple.
-The temple, which has a long history, is located in the Periyar Tiger Reserve.
-I understood the temple is only open once a year during this time.
-The pilgrimage to Sabarimala includes a penance of 41 days consisting of a strict vegetarian diet, celibacy, teetotalism and no cutting of nails or hair.
-It’s a complex pilgrimage with many rules, and I wasn’t even going to try to understand it.
+At least I was in bed by 1 a.m. and slept soundly until I was awakened by chanting from a nearby temple.
+Not a bad way to start the day.
+I speak under correction, but I think the chanting was related to the annual pilgrimage to Sabarimala Sree Dharma Sastha Temple, which is dedicated to the Hindu celibate deity, Ayyappan.
+It is said to be one of the largest yearly pilgrimages in the world, with an estimated 40 to 50 million devotees visiting each year.

-13 January - Udupi – Murdeshwar – 103 km
+January 13 - Udupi - Murdeshwar – 103 km

 14-15 January – Murdeshwar – Gokarna – 78 km